bvillasen/blog/astro/_posts/2020-08-25-modeling_IGM_T0.md

 $$\frac{n_X}{d t}= =-3 H T + \Gamma_{\gamma, X} n_X  + \Gamma_{e,X} n_e n_X + \alpha_X n_e n_X $$

-where the first term corresponds to the expansion of the universe, the second and third terms account for photoionization from the UV background and collisional ionization with free electrons and the last term corresponds to recombination of ions
+where the first term corresponds to the expansion of the universe, the second and third terms account for photoionization from the UV background and collisional ionization with free electrons and the last term corresponds to recombination of ions.